sama9767/terminated-trials-analysis-study/README.md

 | `therapeutic_focus`    | The final assigned therapeutic focus of the trial (e.g., oncology, cardiology, etc.)                                          | Character     |

 ## Related scripts
-- 01-get-characterisrics_termianted_teials.R : Generates descriptive statistics for terminated trials.
+- 01-get-characterisrics_termianted_teials.R: Generates descriptive statistics for terminated trials.
-- 02-catgorize_termianted_trials.R : Categorizes trials based on the reason for termination.
+- 02-catgorize_termianted_trials.R: Categorizes trials based on the reason for termination.

 ## Step 2: Patient Harm Analysis
 In the second phase, we estimated patient harm in terminated trials by comparing the risk of serious adverse events (SAEs) between intervention and control groups.
-To achieve this, we focus on trials reporting adverse events on ClinicalTrials.gov, with at least two arms where comparisons between groups are feasible.
-For details [see](https://charitede.sharepoint.com/:w:/r/sites/ClinicalResearchAGStrech-IntoValueTerminatedTrialsStudy/Shared%20Documents/The%20Terminated%20Trials%20Study/03_SAE-data-and-analysis/Terminated-Trial-Risk-Protocol.docx?d=w5a70c8271d6c4ed4930bc0cd43cce2cd&csf=1&web=1&e=ogrA7Z).
+To achieve this, we focus on trials reporting adverse events on ClinicalTrials.gov, with at least two arms where comparisons between groups are feasible, for details [see](https://charitede.sharepoint.com/:w:/r/sites/ClinicalResearchAGStrech-IntoValueTerminatedTrialsStudy/Shared%20Documents/The%20Terminated%20Trials%20Study/03_SAE-data-and-analysis/Terminated-Trial-Risk-Protocol.docx?d=w5a70c8271d6c4ed4930bc0cd43cce2cd&csf=1&web=1&e=ogrA7Z).

 For Intovalue trials that are cross-registered in EUCTR but lack summary results on ClinicalTrials.gov, we cross-checked the EUCTR registry to obtain comparable SAE data.

 Related Scripts:
-- 03A-prepare_patient_harm_data.R: Prepares raw data for patient harm analysis.
-- 03B-prepare_patient_harm_data.R: Further data preparation for harm analysis.
+- 03-prepare_patient_harm_data.R: Data preparation for harm analysis.
 - 04-analyze_patient_harm_data.R: Conducts analysis to estimate patient harm.